AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-acct-admin/satellite-accounts/configure-sat-acct-in-wp.md

 1. In the **[!UICONTROL Your accounts]** drop-down menu at the top of the page (1), choose the relevant Satellite account.

-   The !UICONTROL billing page for the Satellite account appears, and the billing contact details from your account are automatically replicated.
+   The billing page for the Satellite account appears, and the billing contact details from your account are automatically replicated.

    ![Satellite_Account_Change_Plan.png](assets/satellite-account-change-plan-350x156.png)